cyphar/libpathrs/README.md

 ### License ###

-`SPDX-License-Identifier: LGPL-3.0-or-later`
+`SPDX-License-Identifier: MPL-2.0 OR LGPL-3.0-or-later`

-`libpathrs` is licensed under the GNU LGPLv3 (or any later version).
+`libpathrs` is licensed under the terms of the [Mozilla Public License version 2.0][MPL-2.0] or the [GNU Lesser General Public License version 3][LGPL-3.0], at your option.

+Unless otherwise stated, by intentionally submitting any Contribution (as defined by the Mozilla Public License version 2.0) for inclusion into the `libpathrs` project, you are agreeing to dual-license your Contribution as above, without any additional terms or conditions.

 ```
 libpathrs: safe path resolution on Linux
 Copyright (C) 2019-2025 Aleksa Sarai <cyphar@cyphar.com>
 Copyright (C) 2019-2025 SUSE LLC

+== MPL-2.0 ==

+ This Source Code Form is subject to the terms of the Mozilla Public
+ License, v.
+2.0.
+If a copy of the MPL was not distributed with this
+ file, You can obtain one at https://mozilla.org/MPL/2.0/.

+Alternatively, this Source Code Form may also (at your option) be used
+under the terms of the GNU Lesser General Public License Version 3, as
+described below:

+== LGPL-3.0-or-later ==

-This program is free software: you can redistribute it and/or modify it under
+ This program is free software: you can redistribute it and/or modify it
-the terms of the GNU Lesser General Public License as published by the Free
+ under the terms of the GNU Lesser General Public License as published by
-Software Foundation, either version 3 of the License, or (at your option) any
+ the Free Software Foundation, either version 3 of the License, or (at
-later version.
+ your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY
+ This program is distributed in the hope that it will be useful, but
-WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A
+ WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY
-PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+ or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License
+ for more details.

-You should have received a copy of the GNU Lesser General Public License along
+ You should have received a copy of the GNU Lesser General Public License
-with this program.
+ along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+[MPL-2.0]: LICENSE.MPL-2.0
+[LGPL-3.0]: LICENSE.LGPL-3.0

 #### Bindings ####